satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 }
 ```

-First we define an in memory `_gradient` varibale.
+First we define an in memory `_gradient` variable.
 In memory means that lifespan of this variable will be limited by the execution scope.

 There are 3 ways of storing data in Solidity:

 * Storage - This is most serious and expensive one.
-The data will be pesisted between contract function calls.
+The data will be persisted between contract function calls.
 * Memory - This one is cheaper.
 Variable will be erased between function calls.
 * Stack - This is only for small local variables like `uint` or `string`

 By default `stack` is being used.
-Theere are only two data types you can control kind of storage: 'Struct' and `Array`.
+There are only two data types you can control kind of storage: 'Struct' and `Array`.

-In our case we need this variable only temporarily se we used `memory` storage.
+In our case we need this variable only temporarily so we used `memory` storage.

 Then we defined `_gradientId` by getting new length of the `gradients` array (the `push` method returns the new length) minus one, so we start from zero.